 Sneak peek alert!
 Feast your eyes on the third quilt block in our current sewalong!
 We’re bringing you a new quilt block every month to help build your skills and create an eye-catching, modern medallion quilt, block by block.

 Starting from issue 75, every issue of Love Patchwork & Quilting magazine will feature a new quilt block from the Paws and Pluses series by Sarah Griffiths.
-We kicked things off in issue 75 with the centre design (scroll down to see), and we’re excited to reveal the fourth block in the series, out now in issue 79!
+We kicked things off in issue 75 with the centre design (scroll down to see), and we’re excited to reveal the sixth block in the series, out now in issue 81!

 This post is for everyone who’s joining in at home.
 Keep reading to find out how much fabric you’ll need to make the whole quilt, see the finished quilt diagram and discover Sarah’s top tips for sewing your quilt.